Registration Renewal in Ohio

 - There will be additional fees for replacement license plates.

 - A check or money order for all applicable renewal fees, license plate fees, and taxes, made payable to “Ohio State Treasurer" (see “Registration Renewal Fees" below).

 Send all of the above to the address specified on the application form.

 IMPORTANT NOTE: In-state residents will not be able to mail in your registration renewal if any information from the renewal notice has changed.
 You will need to visit the Deputy Registrar's Office in person to complete your registration renewal.

 Renew In Person

-If your renewal notice says you cannot use any of the other systems, or your registration expires in 10 days or less, you can visit your Deputy Registrar's Office and renew your registration in person.
+If your renewal notice says you cannot use any of the other systems you can visit your Deputy Registrar's Office and renew your registration in person.

 Provide the Deputy Registrar agent with:

 - Your renewal notice, if you have it.
 You will need to sign and date the notice.

 - If you do not have the renewal notice, they can still process your renewal.
 Not having your notice does not excuse you from renewing your registration.